microsoft/llmops-workshop/labs/lesson_02/lab02.md

 After creating the flow, it will be necessary to update the Connections of the nodes that connect with LLM models.

-Starting with the `embed_the_queston` node, as we have not yet created a deployment for an embeddings model, it will be necessary to create it.
+Starting with the `embed_the_queston` node, as we have not yet created a deployment for an embeddings model yet, it will be necessary to create it.

-Click on the create deployment button on the node in the **Deployments** section of your project.
+Click on the "create deployment" button in the **Deployments** section of your project.

-This click will take you to the deployment creation page, where you will select the text-embeddding-ada-002 deployment.
+This click will take you to the deployment creation page, where you will select the ```text-embeddding-ada-002``` deployment.

 ![LLMOps Workshop](images/18.12.2023_00.48.39_REC.png)

-You can use the same name of the model in the deployment, as in the following figure:
+You can use the same name of the model in the deployment, as in the following image:

 ![LLMOps Workshop](images/18.12.2023_00.51.02_REC.png)

-After creating the text-embedding-ada-002 deployment you will be able to select it in the `embed_the_question node`.
+After creating the text-embedding-ada-002 deployment you will be able to select it in the `embed_the_question` node.

 ![LLMOps Workshop](images/05.01.2024_01.32.53_REC.png)